CBIIT/HiTIPS/docs/citation.rst

 .. code-block:: bibtex

     @article{keikhosravi2024hitips,
-      title={High-throughput image processing software for the study of nuclear architecture and gene expression}, author={Keikhosravi, Adib and Almansour, Faisal and Bohrer, Christopher H and Fursova, Nadezda A and Guin, Krishnendu and Sood, Varun and Misteli, Tom and Larson, Daniel R and Pegoraro, Gianluca}, journal={Scientific Reports},
+      title={HiTIPS: High-Throughput Image Processing Software for the Study of Nuclear Architecture and Gene Expression}, author={Keikhosravi, Adib and Almansour, Faisal and Bohrer, Christopher H and Fursova, Nadezda A and Guin, Krishnendu and Sood, Varun and Misteli, Tom and Larson, Daniel R and Pegoraro, Gianluca}, journal={Scientific Reports},
       volume={14},
       number={1},
-      pages={18426},
+      pages={},
       year={2024},
       publisher={Nature Publishing Group},
       doi={10.1038/s41598-024-66600-1}